piotrooo/sugarcrm-rest-client/README.md

 Counting records
 ----------------

-You can return count of records using `count` method.
+You can return count of the records using `count` method.

 ```php
 $count = Account::count(array('name' => "LIKE 'Air%'"));